 Terra graduated from San Francisco State University in 1998 with a BS in Cellular and Molecular Biology and in 2000 with a BA in Developmental Psychology.
 She also holds her MS-CLAD teaching credential and a MAT (Masters in Teaching) from Notre Dame de Namur University.
 Terra came to Stanford in 2008 having been in research at University of California, San Francisco for many years.

-Terra was promoted to Program Manager for the Stanford Center for Inherited Cardiovascular Disease in 2010, but because of her interest and dedication to the Stanford Amyloid Center she maintains her role as the Amyloid Center Patient Coordinator in addition to her other duties.
-Terra was appointed as the Training Program Administrator for the Training in Myocardial Biology at Stanford (TIMBS) Program in 2010.
+Terra was promoted to Program Manager for the Stanford Center for Inherited Cardiovascular Disease in 2010, but because of her interest in education continues to manage the Training in Myocardial Biology Program.

 The Multi-Disciplinary Research Training Program in Myocardial Biology @ Stanford (TIMBS) is funded by the National Institutes of Health to bring together post-doctoral fellows and faculty from six complementary areas - genetics and genomics, cellular signaling, molecular imaging, physiology and phenotyping, cardiac development and regeneration and outcomes research and population science.
 Although many possible divisions exist in the spectrum of cardiovascular investigators, one of the most discrete is the division between those researchers interested in blood vessels and those primarily interested in the biology of the heart muscle itself.
 Myocardial biologists at Stanford are found in diverse departments and divisions within the wider Stanford community and this provides a natural vehicle for multidisciplinary training.